Korkman/macemu-appimage-builder/README.md

 # macemu-appimage-builder
-Builds the popular classic Macintosh emulators BasiliskII and SheepShaver from source to create AppImages.
+Builds the popular classic Macintosh emulators BasiliskII and SheepShaver from source faciliating Docker and create AppImages of them to run easily on many Linux desktops.

 ## Prerequisites
 * 64-bit x86 Linux system